rabsef-bicrym/tudumvc/lesson5-establishing-uplink.md

     * Additional information [here](./lesson5-1-more-on-JSON-parsing.md).
 * Generally understand `airlock` subscriptions and how data is passed using a `card` along a `path`.

-In our next lesson we're going to start adding features to `tudumvc` to further expand on its abilities, now that our data is stored in Urbit.
+In our next lesson we're going to add features to `tudumvc` to allow networked task-management between urbits, now that our data is stored in Urbit.

 <hr>
 <table>